Skip to Content

 You can paint shower tiles!
 We used to have to rip out and replace shower tiles to change the look of them, but now we have choices and options to paint the tiles to a color of our liking.

-This works best on ceramic tiles, porcelain tiles, natural stone tiles and quarry tile.
+To get the paint to adhere to the tiles there is a special process and material that needs to be used.
+This works best on ceramic tiles, porcelain tiles, natural stone tiles, and quarry tiles.
 It is best to avoid this process on glazed tiles as it does not adhere very well to that surface.

-How To Paint Shower Tile
+How To Paint Tile In Showers

-White tile shower bathroomCollecting the materials: When painting shower tiles you also need to get a few big ticket items such as: primer, sealer, grout, and the paint.
+Collecting the materials: When painting shower tiles, you also need to get a few items such as primer, sealer, grout, and paint.

-Other than that getting some brushes a roller and miscellaneous items like tapes, drop clothes, and pans can save some spontaneous trips back to the home improvement store.
+Other than that, getting some brushes, a roller, and miscellaneous items like tapes, drop clothes, and pans can save some spontaneous trips back to the home improvement store.

 If there are any areas where there are items screwed into the tiles, and you wish to take them off versus paint around, make sure you have the right tools for that.
 Now is a good tile to clean them while they are off, too.